mhmdbhsk/justdriz/README.md

 The `-c` option takes a space-separated string of column configurations in the following format: `column_name:data_type:column_arg1:column_arg2`.

-shadriz supports a variety of primary key configurations, foreign key configuration, and default functions as shown in the "blog" examples below.
+justdriz supports a variety of primary key configurations, foreign key configuration, and default functions as shown in the "blog" examples below.
 See [Drizzle ORM docs](https://orm.drizzle.team/docs/column-types/pg) for a comprehensive list of data types and more advanced configurations.

 ## Examples